munificent/game-programming-patterns/book/double-buffer.markdown

 video display will be reading from the framebuffer *constantly* while our game runs.
 This can cause a problem for us.

-Let's say we want a big red circle to appear on screen.
-Our program starts looping through the framebuffer, setting pixels to red.
+Let's say we want a happy face to appear on screen.
+Our program starts looping through the framebuffer, coloring pixels.
 What we don't realize is that the video driver is pulling from the framebuffer right as we're writing to it.
-As it scans across the pixels we've written, our circle starts to appear.
+As it scans across the pixels we've written, our face starts to appear.
 But then it outpaces us and moves into pixels we haven't gotten to yet.
 The result is *tearing:* a hideous visual bug where you see half of something drawn on screen.